Associate in Applied Science - Integrated Community Services

 SFCC offers a two-year associates degree as well as three certificates in ICS, preparing students either to enter their chosen career directly or to transfer into a bachelor’s program.

-In addition, SFCC now offers a Bachelor of Applied Science in Integrated Behavioral Health that builds on the knowledge and skills ICS students gained during their first two years at the college.
-To enroll in the BAS program, see the “Special Application Requirements” tab of this web page, and if you have any questions, please reach to our Pathways Specialist (see “Contact Us” tab).
+Starting in fall quarter 2023, SFCC will offer a Bachelor of Applied Science in Integrated Behavioral Health that builds on the knowledge and skills that ICS students gained during their first two years at the college.
+More information to come!
+To express interest in this program, please reach to our Pathways Specialist (see “Contact Us” tab).

 You and your advisor will use this program map as a starting point in creating your own personal education plan, customized to your needs.
 We meet you where you are and help you reach your goals.